moby/moby/docs/reference/api/docker_remote_api_v1.25.md

 **Example response**:

-If the "quiet" query parameter is set to `true` / `1` (`?quiet=1`), progress details are suppressed, and only a confirmation message is returned as plain text once the action completes.
+If the "quiet" query parameter is set to `true` / `1` (`?quiet=1`), progress details are suppressed, and only a confirmation message is returned once the action completes.

     HTTP/1.1 200 OK
-    Content-Length: 29
+    Content-Type: application/json
-    Content-Type: text/plain; charset=utf-8
+    Transfer-Encoding: chunked

-    Loaded image: busybox:latest
+    {"stream":"Loaded image: busybox:latest\n"}

 **Query parameters**: